veyselharun/time-probe/README.md

 TimeProbe is a WCET analysis tool.
 It performs measurement-based probabilistic timing analysis (MBPTA) using extreme value theory (EVT).
 During application of EVT, it uses the block maxima method (hence generalized extreme value distribution) and the method of l-moments.

-The program takes the execution time values of the analyzed program as a numpy array and an integer bound value whose exceedance probability will be calculated.
-Providing execution times is compulsory.
-Providing bloksize and the boundary value is optional.

 TimeProbe performs four primary operations regarding WCET analysis.

 - Fits a generalized extreme value (GEV) distribution to the execution times.